 - 8.5.1 All Staff (anyone who has contact with a child or young person including governors and volunteers) are made aware of what Early Help means, how to identify emerging needs and understanding their role within it.
-This means sharing information and having discussions with the Designated Safeguarding Lead, liaising with other professionals and supporting children identified in the school (i.e. potentially vulnerable and those who are vulnerable) who may therefore need Early Help intervention. - 8.5.2 The provision of Early Help Services should form part of a continuum of help and support to respond to the different levels of need of individual children and their families. - 8.5.3 When providing early help, each school can demonstrate they have a framework and structures to support the work including information sharing, procedures around step up into social care, robust recording and advice, and support to staff in early help activity. - 8.5.4 Early help can be requested via an online form Request for Early Help (Child) Introduction - Nottinghamshire County Council
+This means sharing information and having discussions with the Designated Safeguarding Lead, liaising with other professionals and supporting children identified in the school (i.e. potentially vulnerable and those who are vulnerable) who may therefore need Early Help intervention. - 8.5.2 The provision of Early Help Services should form part of a continuum of help and support to respond to the different levels of need of individual children and their families. - 8.5.3 When providing early help, each school can demonstrate they have a framework and structures to support the work including information sharing, procedures around step up into social care, robust recording and advice, and support to staff in early help activity. - 8.5.4 Early help can be requested via an online application form.